microsoft/finops-toolkit/src/templates/finops-hub/schema/README.md

 # 📦 FinOps hub schema tranforms

-These transforms are used to convert incoming cost management data into the target schema.
+These transforms are used to convert incoming cost data into the target schema.

 Modules: